thedevs-network/the-guard-bot/README.md

 4. Copy `example.config.js` to `config.js` and edit it.
 5. Start the bot via `npm start`.

+## Setup with Docker
+You need to have [docker](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/#install-from-a-package) installed on your machine.

+1. Create a bot via [@BotFather](https://t.me/BotFather) and grab a **token**.
+2. Clone this repository or [download zip](https://github.com/TheDevs-Network/the-guard-bot/archive/master.zip).
+3. Copy `example.config.js` to `config.js` and edit it.
+4. Run `docker build -t guards_bot .` to build image.
+5. Run `docker run --rm -itd guards_bot` to start the bot.

 Now you can add the bot as **administrator** to your groups.

 ## Features